jordanstephens/paleta/readme.markdown

 	color.invert!

 	# calculate similarity between Colors
-	# Color#similarity calculates the similarity between two colors and returns a
+	# Color#similarity calculates the similarity between two Colors and returns a
 	# value in 0..1, with 0 being identical and 1 being as dissimilar as possible
 	color2 = Paleta::Color.new(237, 172, 33)
 	color.similarity(color2) # => 0.5609077061558945